reklab/eyelid_tracking/README.md

 # Possible errors and problems, and how to deal with them:

-When installing DLC, you might get the following message:
+When installing DLC, you might get an error message that looks like the following:

 `jupyter-console 6.0.0 has requirement prompt_toolkit<2.1.0,>=2.0.0, but you'll have prompt-toolkit 1.0.15 which is incompatible.`

-In this case,
+In this case, simply use `pip install PACKAGENAME==VER.SION` to install the version required to have DLC run properly.
+For example, for the error above, you could install the relevant version of `prompt-toolkit`:

+`pip install prompt_toolkit==2.0.1`

+This will install a version that is compatiable with DLC.